Best Places to Eat Near Monticello, UT

 Subway - Monticello

-Reliable and convenient for a fast meal on the go.
+Fast and reliable for meals on the go.

 Shake Shack - Monticello